JanneMattila/some-questions-and-some-answers/q&a/aad_app_service_and_s2s.md

 # App Service authentication and service-to-service integration

 Scenario:
-- You have backend API and you want to secure it using app service authentication
+- You have backend API in app service and you want to secure it using Azure AD authentication
-- You have one or more client application using that backend API
+- You have one or more daemon services using that backend API
-- Developers creating the actual code can run their implementation locally without authentication setup
+- Developers creating the actual backend code can run their implementation locally without authentication setup
 - You want to separate the responsibilities between developers and admins who grant access between